 Be it outer appearance or financial condition, each one of us feels insecure about something in life.
 Even the glamorous and perfect-looking models you see in fashion magazines can suffer from body image issues.
 You may have your own set of other weighty issues to deal with.
 However, when these issues dominate your thoughts and take over your mind, you start feeling unhappy with life and cannot look at your strengths.

 What to do: Remind yourself that it is okay to have insecurities.
 But do not let your insecurity stop you from enjoying life.
 The next time you feel pulled back by insecurity, remind yourself that your life is not only about it and that there is more to you.

 10. You try too hard to make life comfortable

 What to do: Some things are beyond your control.
-Instead of brooding about them, focus your energy on something that you can control.
+Instead of brooding about them or becoming grim, focus your energy on something that you can control.
 Learn to accept your current situation and be prepared for surprises that life throws your way.

 11. You lack freedom in life

 By the looks of it, you may be a free person.
 But what no one knows is that you are being held back by your fears, anxiety, and insecurities.
 You may have dreams for yourself, but your worries keep you from exploring your full potential.
 Each time you consider taking a step forward, you are pulled back by self-doubt and a lack of confidence that scares you with irrational justifications.

 What to do: When confronted by fears, tell yourself it is only a fiction of your mind and that you need not fear something that hasn’t even happened.
 Avoid taking undue risks, but do not keep yourself from going after a goal only because you are afraid to confront your fears.

 12. You make decisions based on your emotions